Elinam

 About Elinam Agbo

-Elinam Agbo is an Assistant Professor in the Creative Writing Program of the English Department.
-She holds a BA from the University of Chicago and an MFA in fiction from the University of Michigan’s Helen Zell Writers’ Program.
-A 2021-2023 Kenyon Review Fellow, she is a graduate of the Clarion Workshop and co-founder of MQR Mixtape, an online imprint of Michigan Quarterly Review.
-Her writing has appeared in Apogee, American Short Fiction, Nimrod, the PEN America Best Debut Short Stories 2018, and elsewhere.
-She was born in Agona Swedru, Ghana and grew up in Sterling, Kansas.
+Elinam Agbo is an Assistant Professor of Creative Writing.
+She holds an MFA from the University of Michigan’s Helen Zell Writers’ Program and an AB from the University of Chicago.
+A 2021-2023 Kenyon Review Fellow, she guest edited Black Estrangement, a special online issue of Kenyon Review featuring emerging Black writers.
+She has also received recognition and support from the Hawthornden Foundation, Anderson Center at Tower View, Aspen Words, the Hurston/Wright Foundation, and elsewhere.
+Her work has appeared in Transition, Apogee, American Short Fiction, the PEN America Best Debut Short Stories 2018, and other publications.
+She was born in Agona Swedru, Ghana, and grew up in Sterling, Kansas.

 • M.FA., University of Michigan